 - 4-6 month period of self study during which the participants will have access to mentors and executive coaches.
 There will also be opportunities for peer discussions.

-- 2-3 days of additional sessions followed by continued mentoring and coaching.
+- 2-4 day sessions followed by continued mentoring and coaching.

 - Attending Fire-Rescue International for the full conference.
 The individual or their department will be responsible for the registration and travel and onsite expenses.

 - Completing a project that contributes to the enhancement of the fire and emergency service and actively participating in professional organizations at the state or national level.

 - Maintain an ongoing relationship with peers, networking with members of the previous year's cohort and other alumni of the FSEDI.

 This program is limited to 20 participants.
-Applicants who are accepted will be awarded a scholarship to cover the cost of airfare, housing and meals while on site.
+Applicants who are accepted will be awarded a scholarship to cover housing and meals while on site.
 They will also be provided a stipend to assist in defraying costs for flights.